douglasdavis/tdub/README.md

 including:

 - BDT feature selection and hyperparameter optimization.
-- training BDT models on our Monte Carlo.
+- Training BDT models on our Monte Carlo.
-- applying trained BDT models to our data and Monte Carlo.
+- Applying trained BDT models to our data and Monte Carlo.
-- generating plots from various raw sources (our ROOT files and classifier training output).
+- Generating plots from various raw sources (our ROOT files and Classifier training output).
-- generating plots from the output of [`TRExFitter`](https://gitlab.cern.ch/TRExStats/TRExFitter/).
+- Generating plots from the output of [`TRExFitter`](https://gitlab.cern.ch/TRExStats/TRExFitter/).

 For potentially finer-grained tasks the API is fully documented.
 The